Everything you need for your

 5. Big or small rear wheels

 Big rear wheels are essential to users who will be self-propelling.
-It is also great exercise for those who are largely wheelchair dependant.
+It is also great exercise for those who are largely wheelchair dependent.
 If the wheelchair is purely for transit purposes, small rear wheels will be sufficient.

 If the user can sit upright comfortably, a standard backrest is sufficient.
 If the user is bedridden, a reclining backrest can be considered.
 Bedridden users can’t readjust their posture on their own.
 A reclining backrest helps to relieve pressure and encourage blood circulation.
 A reclining backrest also helps in patient transfer from wheelchair to bed.